In my video at https://www.youtube.com/watch?v=3bIcbnDXSRg

 The angels cut open his throat and chest, took all the entrails out,

 washed them in the water of the well,

 stuffed the entrails back in, and then took him directly to heaven.

 Muhammad successively met Adam, then Idris, then Aaron,

 then someone whose name he could not remember, then Abraham, and finally Moses.

 He observed sights like the rivers of Nile and Euphrates,

 and had a lengthy discussion about the number of required prayer services in day,

 which ended up being five instead of fifty, countermanding Muhammad’s earlier revelation.

-Obviously, Musa (Moses) was a greater authority than Muhammad.
+Obviously, Musa (Moses) was a greater authority than Muhammad or even Allah.